Esri/arcgis-maps-sdk-flutter-samples/lib/samples/control_annotation_sublayer_visibility/README.md

 ## How it works

+1. Create a new `ArcGISMapView` with an `ArcGISMapViewController`.
-1. Load a `MobileMapPackage` that contains `AnnotationSublayer`.
+2. Load a `MobileMapPackage` that contains `AnnotationSublayer`.
-2. Get the sublayers from the map package's layers by calling `sublayer.getSubLayerContents.get(i)`.
+3. Get the sublayers from the map package's layers by calling `sublayer.subLayerContents`.
-3. You can toggle the visibility of each sublayer manually using `sublayer.setVisible()`.
+4. You can toggle the visibility of each sublayer manually using `sublayer.isVisible` property.
-4. To determine if a sublayer is visible at the current scale of the `MapView`, use `sublayer.isVisibleAtScale()`, by passing in the map's current scale.
+5. To determine if a sublayer is visible at the current scale of the `ArcGISMapView`, use `sublayer.isVisibleAtScale(ArcGISMapViewController.scale)`, by passing in the map's current scale.

 ## Relevant API